artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo apt-get install archivematica-mcp-server sudo apt-get install archivematica-mcp-client

-**Update Elasticsearch**
+(Optional) Update Elasticsearch**

+Archivematica 1.4.1 uses Elasticsearch version 1.4.
+Archivematica 1.5.0 will work with any version of Elasticsearch from 1.4 to 1.7.5.
+You do not have to upgrade Elasticsearch when upgrading Archivematica, although we recommend doing so, to make future upgrades easier.

-If you do not have an Elasticsearch version between 1.4.0 - 1.7.5 installed, you need to upgrade. ull instructions on how to upgrade can be found on the
-`Elasticsearch website <https://www.elastic.co/guide/en/elasticsearch/reference/1.3/setup-upgrade.html>`_.
+Instructions on how to upgrade can be found on the `Elasticsearch website <https://www.elastic.co/guide/en/elasticsearch/reference/1.3/setup-upgrade.html>`_.
 In general it should be possible to upgrade Elasticsearch on a standard Archivematica machine with the following commands:

 .. code:: bash

    sudo /etc/init.d/elasticsearch stop
-   sudo echo "deb http://packages.elasticsearch.org/elasticsearch/1.4/debian stable main" >> /etc/apt/sources.list
+   sudo echo "deb http://packages.elasticsearch.org/elasticsearch/1.7/debian stable main" >> /etc/apt/sources.list
    sudo apt-get update
    sudo apt-get install elasticsearch sudo /etc/init.d/elasticsearch start

+You will be prompted with questions about modifying configuration files.
+If you have not made any modifications to your Elasticsearch configuration, it should be safe to use the new versions of the configuration files that come with Elasticsearch.

 **Restart Services**

 .. code:: bash

+   sudo service uwsgi restart
+   sudo service nginx restart
+   sudo /etc/init.d/apache2 restart
-   sudo service uwsgi restart [maybe change] sudo service nginx restart sudo /etc/init.d/apache2 restart [maybe remove] sudo /etc/init.d/gearman-job-server restart sudo restart archivematica-mcp-server sudo restart archivematica-mcp-client sudo restart fits
+   sudo service gearman-job-server restart sudo restart archivematica-mcp-server sudo restart archivematica-mcp-client sudo restart fits sudo freshclam

 Note, depending on how your Ubuntu system is set up, you may have trouble restarting gearman with the command in the block above.
 If that is the case, try this command instead: